guardly/loopback-connector-couchbase/README.md

 The Couchbase Connector module for for [loopback-datasource-juggler](http://docs.strongloop.com/loopback-datasource-juggler/).

 This connector does not use N1QL.
 That means you can not simply lookup data you do not have view setup and defined in the configuration.
-This means you have to be very careful which data you query.
+So you have to be very careful which data you query (that is why I put the expert in the name).
 If you for example have a relationship setup and you want to use it to query related data it will fail till you create * setup a view which allows it.
 Actually querying data will probably almost always fail if you do not use "findById".
 So you have to write your application a very specific way for it to work but the price for that effort is high performance.
 So for the most people using the N1QL implementation (from which I did fork) is probably better: https://github.com/guardly/loopback-connector-couchbase

 Btw. is also not really well tested.
 Did just fork to work best for my own needs of high performance (and no random query need).